Dates for 2022 to be determined

 Trauma Informed Embodiment (TIE)™ for Relationship is one way to learn how to move into these new ways of being.

-The program begins September 1.
+The program begins October 26, 2021.
 There will be bi-weekly-ish (every other week) group video calls (via Zoom) and weekly emails.
-Because I want this program to be able to reach as many people as possible, I offer a sliding scale fee based on your annual household income (no need to prove to me what your income is, I trust folks to choose the price point that is right for you and your family).
+Because I want this program to be able to reach as many people as possible, I offer a sliding scale fee (I trust folks to choose the price point that is right for you and your family).

 We heal trauma in relationship, by relating with others.
 However the trauma that lives within us can and often does have devastating impacts on our relationships and the ways we relate with others – from our most intimate partnerships and friendships, to our relationships with our children and parents, to our relationships with others who differ from us in some way.
 With this in mind, we need to remember that as a part of our personal trauma processing journey we need to learn how to regulate our nervous systems, how to connect to our physiological boundaries and reclaim our bodies as our own, find our own ways to center and ground, and acknowledge, embrace, and grow our internal and external resources.
 This work allows us to be more intentional, mindful, and compassionate in our own lives and in the world, to focus our rage and pain in appropriate and helpful ways, instead of damaging and harmful (to ourselves & our relationships), and move from isolation to connection and intimacy as a way of being within ourselves and in the world.

 In order for us to create a world where we are able to be respectful of others, their humanity, and their autonomy we need to be able to remain calm in challenging situations, to speak our truth without malice, to have compassion for ourselves and others who have had similar experiences and come together in true community, we need to have practical tools to calm our systems and the true understanding that we are not alone.